gardener/documentation/hugo/content/050-tutorials/content/howto/service-access/_index.md

 ```

 >  <i class="fa fa-gittip" aria-hidden="true"></i> Tip
-> - The service is also accessible from any container (even on different pod) within the same cluster, e.g. `kubectl -it exec <another POD_NAME> curl <YourServiceClusterIP:YourPort>`.
+> - The service is also accessible from any other container (even from different pods) within the same cluster, e.g. `kubectl -it exec <another POD_NAME> curl <YourServiceClusterIP:YourPort>`.
 >   You need to make sure command `curl` is installed in the container.
 > - You can also find out the dns name of the ClusterIP by command `kubectl exec -it <POD_NAME> nslookup <ClusterIP>`,
-then replace the IP address with the resolved name in your test.
+ replace the IP address with the resolved name in your test.
 > The resolved name typically looks like `nginx-svc.default.svc.cluster.local` where `nginx-svc` is the name of your
-service defined in yaml.
+service defined in the configuration file.

 ### Type NodePort
-Following previous example, just replace the type with `NodePort`
+Follow the previous example, just replace the type with `NodePort`

 ```yaml
 ...